bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 ---
-permalink: /技术/dynamic-account-permissions/
+permalink: /zh/technology/dynamic-account-permissions/
 title: Dynamic Account Permissions
-subtitle: One of the most revolutionary developments since the invention of the blockchain
+subtitle: Permission handling for the corporate environment
 image: ../images/frontpage/icon-corporate-acc.svg
 priority: 3
 summary: >
-   Dynamic account permissions is one of the most revolutionary developments since the invention of the blockchain.
    BitShares designs permissions around people rather than around cryptography which means that it is both easier to use and to understand.
 Every account can be controlled by any weighted combination of other accounts and private keys.
    This creates a hierarchical structure that reflects how permissions are organized in real life and makes multi-user control over funds easier than ever.
-Multi-user control is the single biggest contributor to security and when used properly can virtually eliminate the risk of theft due to hacking.
+Multi-user control is the single biggest contributor to security and when used properly it can virtually eliminate the risk of theft due to hacking.
 ---

 ## Background

 The ability to require multiple digital signatures for sensitive operations on the blockchain is integral to the security of the platform.
 While a single secret key may be compromised, multiple keys distributed over multiple locations add redundant protections which result in a far more secure experience.